jhonatangs/ai-stock-research/README.md

 ## 💡 Bonus: Product Idea (AI-Native CRM Integration)

 **The Portfolio Co-Pilot**
-The underlying architecture of this agent (LangGraph + RAG/Web Search + LLM Routing) can be directly integrated into the AI-native CRM currently being explored by Drýs Capital.
+The underlying architecture of this agent (LangGraph + RAG/Web Search + LLM Routing) can be directly integrated into the AI-native CRM.

 Instead of a passive address book, the CRM becomes an active Co-Pilot:
 - The system periodically runs this exact graph for every asset held in a client's portfolio.
 - If the `Analyst Node` detects a fundamental shift (e.g., a sudden drop in profit margins or a regulatory news catalyst), it triggers an alert.
-- A new `Communications Node` cross-references this shift with the client's risk profile and automatically drafts a proactive, personalized email for the Drýs Capital advisor to review and send.
+- A new `Communications Node` cross-references this shift with the client's risk profile and automatically drafts a proactive, personalized email for advisor to review and send.